 We’ll bring you more information about the Tantas and Forspoken’s other characters when it arrives.
 We’re especially keen to know how their character descriptions will inform the gameplay and boss encounters.

-The trailer showed some very impressive moments.
+The first trailer showed some very impressive moments.
 Frey can be seen using her powers to blitz across a range of terrains, from towns, fields, to mountainous areas.
 She’s also shown in combat against a range of enemies, from goblin-like creatures, humanoid knights, dragons, and boss fights against Tantas.
+This initial gameplay look can be seen here.

-Her fighting abilities appear to have something to do with her bracelet, called Cuff.
+Her fighting abilities appear to have something to do with her bracelet.
 This allows her to spawn weapons out of pure energy and cast a selection of spells to damage enemies at range or at close quarters.
+She can even use the bracelet to create a glider for quick traversal through the open world.

 Forspoken will take advantage of ray tracing to create enhanced lighting effects while the game world loads procedurally generated large-scale locations.